Gloucester City A.F.C.: Formation and the early years

 Football – Gloucester Association v Warmley (Bristol) Association. – This match (the first in the city under Association Rules) will be played on the ground of the Hornets F.C., Union-lane, tomorrow.
 Kick off 3.15 p.m. – (Advt.)

 However, that first Gloucester team folded in 1886.
 The club re-formed in September 1889.
 Gloucester's first competitive game in October 1889 was a Gloucestershire FA Junior Challenge Cup 1st Round tie beating Clifton Association Reserves 10–0 at Budding's Field.

 The club became members of the Bristol and District League which subsequently became the Western League.
 During this era the club was noted as 'The Gloucestrians' and 'The Citizens' in local media.
 The club were renamed 'Gloucester City' in 1902 and later merged with St. Michael's at the beginning of the 1906–07 campaign, and in the process adopted St. Michael's red kit colours.
 This club then folded in September 1910.
 A different team, Gloucester YMCA, formed at the same time and most of the players who had been with City joined Gloucester YMCA.

-By 1925 this latest club had assumed the name of Gloucester City once more and had become founder members of the Gloucestershire Northern Senior League.
+By 1925, this latest club had assumed the name of Gloucester City once more and had become founder members of the Gloucestershire Northern Senior League.
 In 1934–35, after winning both the Cup and League, City turned semi-professional, and joined the Birmingham Combination, as well as moving to a new stadium in Longlevens where the club stayed for the next 26 years.

-They won the Tillotson Cup for being the best club in the Birmingham Combination, and then had former Chelsea and Wolverhampton Wanderers striker Reg Weaver blow away all records with his stunning tally of 67 goals in the 1937–38 season.
+They won the Tillotson Cup for being the best club in the Birmingham Combination, and then had former Chelsea and Wolverhampton Wanderers striker Reg Weaver break all records with his 67 goals in the 1937–38 season.

 Southern League entry and cup success

-In 1939 the club played in the Southern Football League for the very first time, albeit in a restricted wartime competition, as they took part in the west section.
+In 1939, the club played in the Southern Football League for the very first time, albeit in a restricted wartime competition, as they took part in the west section.

-After the war City rejoined the Southern League and went on to become the league's longest serving members.
-For three consecutive seasons, 1948–51, the club reached the First Round of the FA Cup, each time losing to Football League opponents: Mansfield Town (1–4 away), Norwich City (2–3 home) and Bristol City (0–4 away).
-The club's all-time attendance record was set at Longlevens in 1952 when Stan Myers and Peter Price scored to beat Tottenham Hotspur 2–1 in front of 10,500 spectators, a side which included the superstars of the day such as future World Cup winner Alf Ramsey, Ted Ditchburn, Charlie Withers and Les Medley.
+After the war, City rejoined the Southern League and went on to become the league's longest serving members.
+For three consecutive seasons, 1948–51, the club reached the First Round of the FA Cup, each time losing to Football League opponents: Mansfield Town (1–4 away), Norwich City (2–3 home), and Bristol City (0–4 away).
+The club's all-time attendance record was set at Longlevens in 1952, when Stan Myers and Peter Price scored to beat Tottenham Hotspur 2–1 in front of 10,500 spectators, a side which included the superstars of the day such as future World Cup winner Alf Ramsey, Ted Ditchburn, Charlie Withers and Les Medley.

-It took until the 1955–56 season for Gloucester to taste their first success in the Southern League.
-A famous Southern League Cup final win against Yeovil Town in which City had lost the first leg 4–1, only to beat Yeovil 5–1 in the second leg, won the club their first major honour.
+In the 1955–56 season Gloucester won their first cup in the Southern League.
+A Southern League Cup final win against Yeovil Town in which City had lost the first leg 4–1, but beat Yeovil 5–1 in the second leg.
+This was the club's first major honor.